 They’re the only land mammal on Rottnest Island, and have become something of a tourist attraction.
 Quokkas were first described by Dutch sea captain Willem de Vlamingh, who reported finding “a kind of rat as big as a cat.”
 The squeamish seaman named the quokkas’ island Ratte nest (“rat’s nest”), then sailed away, presumably toward more genteel wildlife.

 As for pronunciation, dictionaries offer two options.
-North Americans usually pronounce it kwo-ka (rhymes with “mocha”), and everyone else says kwah-ka (rhymes with “wokka wokka”).
+North Americans usually pronounce it kwo-ka (rhymes with mocha), and everyone else says kwah-ka (rhymes with wokka wokka).
 It’s really up to you.
 Quokkas don’t care.

 The “world’s happiest animal” is not all sunshine and lollipops.
 You may not want to hear this, but it’s true.
 A quokka’s big feet are tipped with very sharp claws.
-Like much of Australia’s wildlife, the quokka will f*** you up if you give it the opportunity.

-Journalist Kenneth Cook learned the hard way when he tried to befriend a quokka along a dirt road.
+Journalist Kenneth Cook learned this the hard way when he tried to befriend a quokka along a dirt road.
 Cook noted the animal’s “small, mean mouth,” but decided it was probably too small to do much damage.
 “It was a malicious-looking beast,” he wrote in his 1987 book Wombat Revenge, but he wasn’t afraid.
 He offered the little animal a piece of apple, which the quokka spat out, and a crumb of gorgonzola cheese.
-The quokka popped the gorgonzola into its mouth, chewed, and then, Cook says, “fell down in a dead faint.”
+The quokka popped the gorgonzola into its mouth, chewed, and then, Cook wrote, “fell down in a dead faint.”

 Convinced he’d just poisoned the creature and determined to save it, Cook zipped the quokka’s body into his backpack, left a little room for air, swung the pack onto his back, and pedaled his bicycle frantically down the road to find help.
 After a few minutes of bumping along at breakneck speed, the quokka began to revive, and blearily climbed out of the backpack, claws first.

 Afraid to turn around in case he lost control of his bike, Cook sped onward.
 The quokka grabbed his neck and began shrieking in his ear.
 The bike kept going.
 The shrieking quokka sank its teeth into Cook’s earlobe and hung there, dead weight, like a large, furry earring.
-Disoriented, the journalist steered his bike off a cliff into the ocean.
+Disoriented, the journalist steered his bike off a cliff and into the ocean.
 Surfacing, he looked around and found the quokka standing on the shore, glaring at him and snarling.

-4. The Quokka Is Kind of a Badass
+4. The quokka is kind of a badass.

 Think of the quokka as the panda’s polar opposite.
 Where the panda seems determined to erase its own species from the face of the Earth, the quokka is a gritty survivor, ready to do anything it takes to stick around.